-Geographical Context Sha Tin New Town is located in the eastern part of the New Territories to the north of Kowloon.
-It occupies an area of about 6 940 hectares (ha) bounded by hill ranges in the east, south and west including Ma On Shan, Buffalo Hill, Tate's Cairn, Lion Rock, Beacon Hill, Golden Hill, Needle Hill and Grass Hill, and by the Tolo Harbour in the north (Figure 1).
-The Shing Mun River flows across Sha Tin in a southwest to northeast direction into Sha Tin Hoi.
+Geographical Context Sha Tin New Town (Figure 1) is located in the eastern part of the New Territories to the north of Kowloon.
+It occupies an area of about 6 940 hectares (ha) bounded by hill ranges in the east, south and west including Ma On Shan, Buffalo Hill, Tate's Cairn, Lion Rock, Beacon Hill, Golden Hill, Needle Hill and Grass Hill, and by the Tolo Harbour in the north.
+Shing Mun River flows across Sha Tin in a southwestern to northeastern direction into Sha Tin Hoi.
 The valley areas and the lowland flood plain have provided opportunities for human settlement.
-Sha Tin New Town comprises the Sha Tin area, Ma On Shan area and the adjacent rural areas.
+Sha Tin New Town comprises the Sha Tin and Ma On Shan areas as well as the adjacent rural areas.
 The Sha Tin area is located in the lowland and valley areas.
 The Ma On Shan area adjoins the Sha Tin area at Tai Shui Hang and stretches northeastward along the eastern coast of Sha Tin Hoi to as far as Nai Chung.
 Sha Tin New Town is one of the first generation New Towns in Hong Kong.
 The development of Sha Tin New Town began with a population of about 20 000 in 1973.
-According to the Hong Kong 2016 Population By-census, the total population of Sha Tin and Ma On Shan New Towns was about 665 600.
-Sha Tin
+According to the Hong Kong 2021 Population Census, the total population of Sha Tin and Ma On Shan New Towns was about 698 100.